Frix-x/klippain/README.md

 2. Then, there is a chamber heating phase using the nevermore fans at full power.
 This phase is customizable: it follow the chamber temperature setting from the slicer and there is also a timeout if the temperature is not reached in time.
 This phase ensure the chamber of the machine is at a good temperature for critical material like ABS that is very prone to warping and layer adhesion problems.
 3. When the bed and chamber are at temperature, the machine goes for a quad gantry leveling, a purge of the hotend/nozzle, cleaning of the nozzle tip and auto Z calibration.
 4. Then the macro apply custom material parameters like PA, nevermore filtering, retraction settings, etc...
-5. At the end a full bed mesh is recorded (this will change soon with the addaptive bed mesh) before starting the print
+5. At the end, an adaptive bed mesh is recorded before starting the print